When is Cruz vs Matias?

 The fight would be scheduled for 12 rounds in the Super Lightweight division, which means the weight limit would be 140 pounds (10 stone or 63.5 kg).

-Cruz would be defending his WBC Interim World Super Lightweight Championship for the first time.
+Cruz would be making his 2nd defense of the WBC Interim World Super Lightweight Championship.
 He won this belt against Omar Salcido Gamez in July 2025.
-He has held this belt for 14 days.
+He has held this belt for 5 months and 3 days.

 Cruz vs Matias stats